stasik0800/TaxiAnalyzer/README.md

 # TaxiAnalyzer

 This project have two components
-1) python service that gets path with csv file and generete 2 csv file with data based on output path
+1) Docker image mysql:8.0.17 db on localhost (127.0.0.1:3306)
-2) python executed tasks over mysql:8.0.17 db on localhost (127.0.0.1:3306)
+2) python service that gets path with csv file and generete 2 csv file with data based on output path
   * preLoad : taxi_zone_lookup.csv lookup table located in /Data .
     before user provide input path , python loaded lookup table and clean it.